St. John the Baptist Food Bank

 ABOUT US

-Our St. John the Baptist Food Bank was established in 2002 based on the idea of “feeding the poorest of the poor in our community without turning anyone away.”
+The St. John the Baptist Food Bank was established on the principle of “feeding the poorest of the poor in our community without turning anyone away.”
 We provide weekly food assistance boxes to individuals and families within the Longmont community who are struggling with difficult times in their lives.
-We turn no one away, regardless of job status, living situation, or religious affiliation.
-As Christians, we are called upon to respond to the needs of all our brothers and sisters, and those with the greatest needs require the greatest response.
+These food boxes come pre-assembled based on household size and what we have available to offer each week.

 CONTACT US